 Rome and Venice appear together on many Italian itineraries, and the 288-mile (464 km) journey between the historic cities is made easy by an efficient high-speed train system.
 Two companies operate an extensive timetable, offering travelers flexibility and the option to buy tickets in advance.
 For those who prefer going by plane, hour-long regional flights are also available.

-Driving is another option—you can easily make the 6-7 hour drive in one day, or add a worthy stop in Florence, which sits about halfway between Rome and Venice.
-This 8-day itinerary combines high-speed train from Rome to Florence, and a scenic drive from Florence to Venice.
+Driving is another option—you can easily make the six to seven-hour drive in one day or add a worthy stop in Florence, which sits about halfway between Rome and Venice.
+This eight-day itinerary combines a high-speed train from Rome to Florence and a scenic drive from Florence to Venice.

-High-speed train is the most popular and efficient option for getting from Rome to Venice.
+The high-speed train is the most popular and efficient option for getting from Rome to Venice.
 Two companies exist, the government-run Trenitalia and the private Italo.
-Regardless of which you choose, expect a 3 hour, 45-minute journey.
+Regardless of which you choose, expect a three-hour, 45-minute journey.

 Italy's privately owned high-speed rail line, Italo, also offers train service from Rome's Termini and Tiburtina stations to the Santa Lucia and Mestre stations in Venice.